awsdocs/aws-systems-manager-user-guide/doc_source/distributor-working-with-packages-create.md

 To create a package, prepare your installable software or assets, one file per operating system platform\.
 At least one file is required to create a package\.

 Different platforms might sometimes use the same file, but all files that you attach to your package must be listed in the `Files` section of the manifest\.
-If you are creating a package by using the simple workflow in the console, the manifest is generated for you\.
+If you're creating a package by using the simple workflow in the console, the manifest is generated for you\.
 The maximum number of files that you can attach to a single document is 20\.
 The maximum size of each file is 1 GB\.
 For more information about supported platforms, see [Supported package platforms and architectures](distributor.md#what-is-a-package-platforms)\.

-When you create a package, you are adding a new [SSM document](sysman-ssm-docs.md)\.
+When you create a package, you're adding a new [SSM document](sysman-ssm-docs.md)\.
 The document lets you deploy the package to managed instances\.

 For demonstration purposes only, an example package, [ExamplePackage\.zip](samples/ExamplePackage.zip), is available for you to download from our website\.
 The example package includes a completed JSON manifest and three \.zip files containing installers for PowerShell v7\.0\.0\.
-The installation and uninstallation scripts do not contain valid commands\.
-Although you must zip each software installable and scripts into a \.zip file to create a package in the **Advanced** workflow, you do not zip installable assets in the **Simple** workflow\.
+The installation and uninstallation scripts don't contain valid commands\.
+Although you must zip each software installable and scripts into a \.zip file to create a package in the **Advanced** workflow, you don't zip installable assets in the **Simple** workflow\.

 **Topics**
 + [Create a package \(simple\)](#distributor-working-with-packages-create-simple)